GeversonLoch/clean-node-api/readme.md

 ## Commands

--   Para atualizar libs de forma seletiva no NPM:
+-   To selectively update libs on NPM:

     -s, --skip-unused: Skip check for unused packages, because there are libraries without reference in any import in the project.
 But because they are useful to the project.

     -u, --update: Interactive update.